 olive oil is one of the healthiest oils

-because it contains heart-healthy omega-3 fatty acids.
-It can be used for quick
+because it contains heart-protective omega-3 fatty acids.
+It can be used for

 Nuts are high in plant protein and fiber and they’re great to

 have on hand for a healthy snack.
 They also add crunch to salads and grain

 dishes, and make a nice topping for a ricotta dessert.
 Because nuts are